 The primary identifiable intangible assets of the Company are trademarks, licensing agreements, customer and distributor relationships and computer software.
 Identifiable intangible assets with finite lives are amortized and those with indefinite lives are not amortized.
 The estimated useful life of a finite-lived intangible asset is based upon a number of factors, including the effects of demand, competition, expected changes in distribution channels and the level of maintenance expenditures required to obtain future cash flows.
-Trademarks with finite lives are being amortized over periods ranging from three to 17 years, customer and distributor relationships are being amortized over periods ranging from one to 15 years and computer software and other intangibles are being amortized over periods ranging from one to seven years.
+Trademarks with finite lives are being amortized over periods ranging from ten to 12 years, license agreements are being amortized over periods ranging from three to 17 years, customer and distributor relationships are being amortized over periods ranging from one to 15 years and computer software and other intangibles are being amortized over periods ranging from one to seven years.